History of elephants in Vietnam and Dak Lak

 How elephants are trained for riding

-Elephants are trained using a cruel process called the crush, and it involves placing the elephant in a small cage, tying them up with chains and ropes, so they can’t move and kick around.
+Elephants are trained using a cruel process called the crush, and it involves placing the elephant in a small cage, and tying them up with chains and ropes, so they can’t move and kick around.
 This way, they completely crush the elephant’s spirit, and it becomes fully submissive to its future owner.

 Also very important to mention is that the elephant crushing process often involves punishments in the form of beatings and stabbings.